kytos/documentation/tutorials/napps/create_your_napp.rst

 ..
 TODO:: Execute all the steps on this tutorial, and paste here the console output.

-Congratulations!!
-You have created your first Kytos NApp!!
+Congratulations!
+You have created your first Kytos NApp!

 ..
 CAUTION:: Currently you have to restart the controller in order to have your napp running.
 Very soon kytos will support auto reload.